yarenevciler/novavision-cap-traffic-sign/README.md

     * PackageModel.py: Contains class definitions for creating JSON requests and responses using the pydantic module.
   * Weights:
     * Trafic_signs_model3.h5: we used the weight of the model we trained in colab
+## Capsule Workflow
+The TrafficSignsmodel weight file used in the capTrafficSignClassify capsule is trained with 31375 images of different sizes.
+In inference, the JSON request is created using the classes in the packagemodel.
+The place where JSON object classes are written in the package model is referred to as the "package model" itself.This request is then sent to the trafficsign executor file.
+The trafficsign executor file generates a response JSON in response to the request.